Photon correlation spectroscopy with heterodyne mixing based on soft-x-ray magnetic circular dichroism: Comparison of the Fourier-space and real-space correlation

 We make four important observations in our simulation.
 First, as expected, the correlation based on the heterodyne scattering correctly reproduces negative correlation, i.e., anticorrelations.

 The second observation concerns the dependence on the contrast factor $z_C$.
 When absorption and phase contrast are equally strong ($z_C = 1+i$), the Fourier-space correlation is accurate.
-For an increasing imbalance of absorption and phase contrast (Fig.~\ref{SI:fig:Simulation}b) up to even pure absorption ($z_C=1$) or phase contrast ($z_C=i$) (Fig.~\ref{SI:fig:Simulation}a) the error of the Fourier-space correlation also increases.
-The magnitude of the mean error is independent on whether the real or imaginary part of $z_C$ dominates.
+For an increasing imbalance of absorption and phase contrast (Fig.~\ref{SI:fig:Simulation}b) up to even pure absorption ($z_C=1$) or phase contrast ($z_C=i$) (Fig.~\ref{SI:fig:Simulation}a) the mean deviation of the Fourier-space correlation also increases.
+The width of the noise distribution is independent on whether the real or imaginary part of $z_C$ dominates.
 This observation can be understood from Eq.~\eqref{SI:eq:c_q_2}.
 The Fourier transform of any real-valued function $m_z(\rr)$ contains the inversion symmetric part of $m_z(\rr)$ in the real part and the antisymmetric part of $m_z(\rr)$ in the imaginary part.
 The complex multiplication with $z_C$ decides which information is transferred into the real part, which is conserved in the correlation function.
 If $z_C$ is only real (imaginary) only the real (imaginary) part of $\mathcal{F}\left[m_z(\rr)\right]$ is conserved.
 Conversely, if $z_C$ has equal real and imaginary parts, the full information on $m_z(\rr)$ is taken into the correlation function.
 Fortunately, changing the contrast to mixed absorption and phase contrast can be achieved experimentally by fine-tuning the energy of the incident x-ray beam \cite{scherz_PRB_2007}.

 The third observation is related to the size of the aperture defining the x-ray illumination on the sample.
 When the size of the area probed becomes larger, it becomes less likely that a pattern exhibits a particular symmetry.
 This is illustrated in Figs.~\ref{SI:fig:Simulation}c,d.
 As more and more domains are captured by the aperture, changes between two states tend to be represented more and more equally in the real and imaginary parts of the Fourier transform of these patterns.
 As a result, the Fourier space correlation function converges to the real-space correlation result in the limit of large probe areas.
-Similar effects were observed recently in an XPCS simulation of Brownian motion probed with a nanobeam \cite{bikondoa_C_2020}.
+Similar effects were already discussed in DLS experiments on non-ergodic media \cite{joosten_PRA_1990,pusey_PASMaiA_1989} and small scattering volumes \cite{cummins__1977,voigt_PASMaiA_1994}, and recently also theoretically in XPCS experiments \cite{bikondoa_C_2020} where a strong dependence of the correlation functions on the beam size and illuminated area was observed.